joezersk/Postman/README.md

 <HR>
 <B>Collection #1:  REGISTER ACI NODES</B>
 <BR>
   -This will register a series of nodes as part of initial fabric discovery, based on serial number, and sets node name and node number.
-Note that each environment is unique, so change the values in the body of the POST to your own values.
+Note that each environment is unique, so change the serial number and node values in the body of the POST to your own values.
 <BR><BR>
 <B>Collection #2:  SET OOB IP ON NODES</B>
 <BR>